-Endangered species: means a species that is classified as "Endangered Species" on the Species at Risk in Ontario List, as updated and amended from time to time.
+Endangered species: means a species that is listed or categorized classified as an "Endangered Species" on the Ontario Ministry of Natural Resources' official Species at Risk in Ontario List, as updated and amended from time to time.

 Erosion hazard: means the loss of land, due to human or natural processes, that poses a threat to life and property.
 The erosion hazard limit is determined using considerations that include the 100 year erosion rate (the average annual rate of recession extended over a one hundred year time span), an allowance for slope stability, and an erosion/erosion access allowance.